SUPERAndroidAnalyzer/super/contributing.md

 ## Guidelines ##

 Before we look into how, here are the guidelines.
-If your Pull Requests fail to pass these guidelines it will be declined and you will need to re-submit when you've made the changes.
+If your pull Requests fail to pass these guidelines it will be declined and you will need to re-submit when you've made the changes.
 This might sound a bit tough, but it is required for us to maintain quality of the code-base.